Things I Wish I Knew Before My Wedding

 Generally, a second dress would be a less formal version of the one you would wear for the ceremony, and it could detract from the symbolic meaning of being and looking like a bride.

-If you are, for example, planning on hosting an afterparty, a second party dress now becomes a valuable item to have.
+If you are, for example, planning on hosting an afterparty, a second party dress becomes a valuable item.

 Prepare Your Thank You Notes Ahead of Time